House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Reduce Pollution from Cars

 Another excellent option is to drive an electric car rather than one that runs on gasoline or diesel fuel.
-These cars are not convenient for long trips because of limited driving range and long charging times.
-But, they are great for commuting to work or running errands around town.
+They are impractical for long trips because of limited driving range and long charging times.
+However, they are great for commuting to work or running errands around town.

 (EPA)